 How to Get Around Mexico on a Backpacker’s Budget

-Mexico is full of toll roads, so renting a car is often no cheaper than taking the bus, unless you are traveling with more than two or three people, in which case splitting the cost of the rental and the tolls could be a lot cheaper.
+Mexico is full of toll roads, so renting a car is often no cheaper than taking the bus.
+It is if you are traveling with more than two or three people.
+In that case, splitting the cost of the rental and the tolls could be a lot cheaper.

-If you plan to rent a car and are coming from the US, it is much easier to rent a car in Mexico rather than in the US (and then drive cross-border).
+If you plan to rent a car and are coming from the US, it is much easier to rent a car on the Mexico side of the border.
 While it’s totally fine to drive across the border, there is a TON of paperwork you have to fill out on the US side.

 Backpacking Mexico as a Solo Female Traveler

-Backpacking Mexico as a woman isn’t impossible, but there are some precautions you should take if you are traveling solo (whether you are a man or a woman, to be honest.
+Backpacking Mexico as a woman isn’t impossible, but there are some precautions you should take if you are traveling solo.
+This is whether you are a man or a woman, to be honest.

 I simply recommend taking the same precautions that you would take if you were visiting any other major city or unknown town in the world.

 The only other bother is something that I’ve unfortunately experienced in many cities around the world – catcalling/unwanted attention/staring from random men.

 If you want to avoid unwanted attention and be more respectful in the cities and small towns, cover up a little bit.
-It doesn’t mean you have to wear jeans and a long-sleep shirt, but short-shorts in Guadalajara and Oaxaca will garner a little bit of unwanted attention.
+It doesn’t mean you have to wear jeans and a long-sleep shirt.
+But short-shorts in Guadalajara and Oaxaca will garner a little bit of unwanted attention.

 Other Resources for Backpacking Mexico

-You can download the Spanish dictionary so that you can use the app without needing data or internet connection.
+You can download the Spanish dictionary so that you can use the app without needing data or an internet connection.
 It’s seriously invaluable in different travel situations.

 Feel free to simply have a browse of the Mexico Section of this blog.
 I’ve written well over 100 posts about this stunning country.